donghaozhang/SensorDH/README.md

 # OCTID: One-Class learning-based tool for Tumor Image Detection

 OCTID is a novel Python package, which utilizes a pre-trained CNN model, UMAP, and one-class SVM for cancerous image detection based on the partially annotated dataset.
+OCTID can capture patterns from theavailable  normal  WSIs  to  identify  and  remove  normal  tiles  from  thetraining dataset.
+By using OCTID, researchers without pathologyknowledge can select the cancerous images based on the readily availabledata.
+Utilizing the power of machine learning, OCTID can conduct image pre-processing easily on the large-scale dataset.

 ## Getting started